Adding a USB Camera

 Enable the Camera

-- Enter your preferred name and click save
+- Enter a preferred name and click Save.

 Check if Enabled

-- Click dashboard and the camera feed should appear normally
+- Click on the Dashboard.
+The camera feed should appear normally.

 Loading...